Dark matter in compact stars: The white dwarf as a dark matter laboratory

+In Fig.~\ref{fig:NSvclumps} bottom left panel we show the masses and radii of DM mini-clusters constrained by the observed existence of WDs in our Galaxy, taken from Ref.~\cite{WDNSboom:Raj:2023azx}.
+Overlaid here are contours of the minimum DM-nucleus elastic scattering cross sections required to transfer sufficient kinetic energy to the WD trigger volume to induce stellar explosion.
+The cross section ceilings here, coming from the overburden of the stellar outer layers, are discrepant with Refs.~\cite{Graham:2018efk,MACROSidhu2020} by several orders of magnitude, possibly due to these studies committing errors in reading off values of relevant quantities from textbooks; see Ref.~\cite{WDNSboom:Raj:2023azx} for an explanation.

 A number of phenomena have been linked to the DM-induced ignition of thermonuclear explosions in WDs.
 It has been posited that DM core collapse in WDs might account for a large fraction of observed Type Ia supernovae~\cite{Bramante:2015cua}, as a solution to the Type Ia progenitor problem~\cite{Maoz:2011iv} and consistent with the apparent observation of sub-Chandrasekhar WDs as the origin of most Type Ia supernovae~\cite{Scalzo:2014wxa}.
 Reference~\cite{Bramante:2015cua} also found that a trend in existing Type Ia data~\cite{Pan:2013cva}, showing that more massive progenitors explode sooner, is consistent with certain DM models that induce WD explosions through DM core collapse, where this would occur sooner for heavier WDs.
+Dark matter-induced supernovae may be partly responsible for galactic stellar feedback and subsequent alterations in star formation rates and the halo density profile~\cite{Acevedo:2023cab}.
 The accumulation in certain sub-Chandrasekhar WDs of charged massive particles (CHAMPs) making up DM, which might occur preferentially outside galaxies with magnetic fields that serve to deflect CHAMPs, could be an explanation of the distribution of calcium-rich gap transient WD supernovae~\cite{Fedderke:2019jur} that do explode preferentially on the outskirts of galaxies~\cite{Kasliwal:2011se}.
 The distribution of Type Ia supernovae in galaxies could be tied to local properties like velocity dispersion, especially in the case of PBH-ignition~\cite{Steigerwald:2021bro}.
 Finally, a separate study has investigated whether WD explosions from DM could explain the aforementioned Ca-rich gap transient distribution, through the ignition of WDs in dwarf spheroidal galaxies expected to be located at some distance from larger galactic DM halos~\cite{Smirnov:2022zip}.